Discover e-Campsis

 e-Campsis is being developed with quality in mind through object-oriented programming and automatic unit tests of key functions.
 This drastically reduces the occurrence of bugs and regressions when the software is updated.

 However, e-Campsis is a graphical user interface that facilitates the set-up of simulations and does not do any calculation itself.
-The actual “work” is done by the open-source packages campsis and campsismod in the background.
+The actual “work” is done by the open-source packages campsis, campsismod and others in the background.
 Simulations of almost all library models with campsis - which uses mrgsolve or rxode2 as the back-end simulation engine - have been successfully verified against simulations with NONMEM.
-In addition, users of e-Campsis pro will have the option to obtain an installation qualification suite to ensure accurate functioning of campsis and campismod in their local environment.
+In addition, users of e-Campsis pro will have the option to obtain an qualification suite to ensure accurate functioning of campsis packages in their local environment.

 Is there a discount of the pro version for academia ?